AcademySoftwareFoundation/MaterialX/documents/DeveloperGuide/MainPage.md

 ### CLion

 [CLion](https://www.jetbrains.com/clion/) is a cross-platform IDE that can be used to develop MaterialX.
-Additionally, it includes CMake and is free for Non-Commercial Use.
+Additionally, it includes CMake and is free for non-commercial Use.

 To get started with CLion, open the MaterialX repository directly, and it will load the CMake project for you.
-If you want to enable features like Python, go to `Settings > Build, Execution and Deployment > CMake` and configure the CMake Options, for example
+If you want to enable features like Python, go to `Settings -> Build, Execution and Deployment -> CMake` and configure the CMake Options, for example:

 ```
 -DMATERIALX_BUILD_PYTHON=ON